 Due Process in Labor Law

-- Due process implements the constitutional provisions on security of tenure, humane conditions of work, and a living wage.
+- Due process implements the constitutional provisions on security of tenure.

 - Due process is about complying with the substantive due process and procedural due process.

 - Termination of employment is different from separation from employment.

 - Termination presupposes there is just cause against an employee.

 - Separation from employment presupposes there is an authorized cause for letting go of an employee.

 - Procedural due process is different for just cause and authorized cause.

 - Non-compliance with due process may result in illegal dismissal.